HFAnalyticsLab/aurumpipeline/README.md

 There are only 2 required arguments for the `aurum_pipeline()` function:

 * type: The table you want to process from your CPRD Aurum extract
-* dataloc: A character path to your data directory
+* dataloc: A character path to your data directory, or the S3 URI

 Optional arguments can be supplied if non-standard processing is required:

 * cols: A character string to force data types to columns - use if a specific datatype is required or if the standard assigning by `vroom::vroom` is not correct
-* saveloc: An alternative filepath to a location on disk where the Aurum parquet files will be created
+* saveloc: An alternative filepath to a location on disk or an S3 URI where the Aurum parquet files will be created
 * patids: If a specific sample of patients is known, supplying a vector of their patient ids will limit the processing to just these patients' data.
 * check: Run in check mode as described above